David Shulkin: European trip controversy

 In an interview with National Public Radio the day after his dismissal, Shulkin said that the Secretary of Veterans Affairs has been invited to this conference for decades and that he gave three different lectures at this particular conference.
 Shulkin reiterated that the personal trips were taken outside the time of the conference was held.
 He said that the only expense incurred by his wife that was paid by the federal government was for her economy class airfare, which had been approved in advance.
 When the airfare expense was later questioned, Shulkin said he reimbursed the federal government for the cost.
 He also said that prior to his dismissal the Trump Administration had forbidden him from speaking to the media to respond to the accusations publicly.
 The VA Inspector General report found no evidence that Shulkin was ever aware of the actions alleged to have been taken by the Chief of Staff.
 Furthermore, an internal VA Committee that reviewed the matter concluded that "there was no indication of fraud, misrepresentation or bad faith", on the part of Shulkin.

 Personal life

 Shulkin is married to Merle Bari, a dermatologist.
-They have two children, Daniel and Jennifer.
-His daughter, Jennifer, won a gold medal in squash at the 2009 Maccabiah Games.
-Shulkin is Jewish.
+They have two children.